MunchProductionz/Speech-to-Text/README.md

 ### Further reading in package management

 `venv` isn't deterministic and we may encounter errors in the future.
-This is an alternative should it be required:
+This is an alternative is used:

 - [Poetry - Python packaging and dependency management made easy](https://python-poetry.org/)

+To start a poetry shell, use:

+- `poetry shell`

+To deactivate and exit the shell, use:

+- `exit`

+To only deactivate the virtual environsment without leaving the shell, use:

+- `deactivate`

+To run a single script with poetry, use:

+- `poetry run python you_script.py`

 ---